nf-core/sarek/docs/usage.md

 patient1,test_sample,test_mapped.cram,test_mapped.cram.crai,test.table
 ```

-The `Sarek`-generated `CSV` file is stored under `results/csv/markduplicates.csv` and will automatically be used as an input when specifying the parameter `--step recalibrate`.
+The Sarek-generated CSV file is stored under `results/csv/markduplicates.csv` and will automatically be used as an input when specifying the parameter `--step recalibrate`.

 ##### Full samplesheet